jsnee/vscode-editor-macros/README.md

     }
 }
 ```
-Note: `"regex"` and `"replaceAll"` aren't required, but will both default to `false` if not provided.
-If `"regex"` is true, the `"searchPattern"` will be treated as a regular expression.
+Note: `"regex"`, `"replaceAll"`, and `"multiline"` aren't required, but will both default to `false` if not provided.
+If `"regex"` is true, the `"searchPattern"` will be treated as a regular expression. `"multiline"` enables the multiline flag.

 ### Multiple Typed Macros
 If you want to chain multiple string replacements or combine commands with string replacements, you can use the "third" macro type: `"multiple"`: